The Angry Old Man and the Sea

 Anyway…

-Being on the shore recently and having time to watch the waves, it reminded me of the sheer power of the sea.
+Being on the shore recently and having time to watch the waves, I was reminded of the sheer power of the sea.

 “The ocean is an object of no small terror.
 Indeed, terror is in all cases whatsoever, either more openly or latently, the ruling principle of the sublime.”